chato94/A/readme.md

   * `/init`
     * Contains the homepage of the static file server (when the URL is `/`).
-    * The contents of this folder are 100% customizable, except that this directory **must** contain an `index.html` file, or it will serve the contents of the `/404` directory.
+    * The contents of this folder are 100% editable, except that this directory **must** contain an `index.html` file, or it will serve the contents of the `/404` directory.

   * `/404`
     * Contains the 404 error page for when users request a page that does not exist
-    * The contents of this folder are also 100% customizable, except that, like `/init`, it **must** contain an `index.html` file, or it will serve the contents of `/dependencies/500.html`
+    * The contents of this folder are also 100% editable, except that, like `/init`, it **must** contain an `index.html` file, or it will serve the contents of `/dependencies/500.html`
-      * `/dependencies/500.html` must be present in its current location (the server will not even start without it), but it is fully customizable as well.
+      * `/dependencies/500.html` must be present in its current location (the server will not even start without it), but it is fully editable as well.

+  * None of these directories, and the `dependencies` directory, should be removed at any point as the server assumes that they always exist

 * Because of the way that the server searches for files, there are potential naming restrictions that must be taken into account.
 The following is the hierarchy with which the server attempts to find a file with the URL that a user types after the IP address of the navigation bar of their browser.
 Use it to avoid any potential conflicts (none have been found to this date, but unit testing has not been conducted in this area):
   1. The server first attempts to perfectly match the URL after the IP address with a path in one of `/static`, `/init`, or `/404` directories.
 For example, the server would attempt to find `http://192.168.1.11/something/somethingelse/file.extension` exactly at `/static/something/somethingelse/file.extension`.
 If this fails then...